muruga21/C-problems-Hacktoberfest2023/README.md

 3. **Adding New Problems:** If you have a new C programming question you'd like to see in the list, please create an issue to discuss it or submit a pull request with the new problem and solution.

-4. **Documentation:** Improve the README, provide better explanations for the questions, or add usage examples.
+4. **Documentation:** Improve the README, provide better explanations for the questions or add usage examples.

 5. **Bug Fixes:** If you come across any issues or bugs, please report them by creating an issue or, if possible, submit a pull request with a fix.

-6. **Review and Feedback:** Review pull requests, provide constructive feedback, and help maintain the quality of the solutions.
+6. **Review and Feedback:** Review pull requests, provide constructive feedback and help maintain the quality of the solutions.

 To contribute, follow these steps: